chelseasfund/chelseasfund.org/_pages/providers.md

 ### <span style="color: #DC7633">Utah</span>

 **Litigation challenging Utah’s effective abortion ban following the recent Supreme Court decision is ongoing.
-A prelimanry injunction is currently in place preserving the abilty to get an abortion.
+A preliminary injunction is currently in place preserving the ability to get an abortion.
 This is a developing situation so please check with the clinics to see if they are open.**